tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Recall that each result is repeated the same number of times as there are days or hanchan in the tournament.

-Following the 'days' model, the player's list of RUKRS results looks like this:
+Following the 'days' option, the player's list of RUKRS results looks like this:

 | Result | Counts for Part A | Counts for Part B |
 | ------ | ----------------- | ----------------- |